What is technical analysis?

 Price movements are subject to trends.
 Charles noticed that the vibrations on the instruments did not move randomly but in a certain direction.
 This can be an up or down trend, or the value can move in the sideways direction, and certain drivers are needed to change the trend.
 This conclusion was made after evaluating the movements of underlying assets in the XIX century.

 History repeats itself.
 Price fluctuations are a reflection of the moods of participants in the OTC market and clients react more or less equally to situations that are similar to each other.
 Looking at the historical chart, you can find that the cycles do not change, as well as the psychology of market participants.
 The bubbles will inflate and deflate, and private investors will also buy the tops and sell the bottoms.
 And on the basis of this information, you can predict further quotes, correctly forming the investment system.

 Price charts and their types

 The cost of a financial instrument (stock, bond, futures, etc.) is the main source for graphical and computer technical analysis.
-But it doesn’t have much of predictive ability and won ‘t give us specific recommendations on trading.
+But it doesn’t have much of predictive ability and won ‘t give us specific recommendations on OTC investment.
 However, if we consider the estimate from different time points (timeframes: month, week, day, hour, five minutes, etc.), we will be able to assess the dynamics in the past.

 Charts are undoubtedly the most popular tool for assessing market conditions, as they are quite clear and have a wide range of functions for studying fluctuations.
 There are a lot of options for creating charts today, but here are the most popular ones: linear, column, and candlestick.